NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 If you get troubles with import errors caused by not finding dependencies such as fiona, try to reinstall the dependencies causing error.

-Test the installation by running any of the files under `tests/` (use these to get familiar with the simulator), e.g.
+Test the installation by running any of the files under `tests/`, e.g.
 ```
 python3 tests/test_ship.py
 ```
+use these and the examples to get familiar with the simulator.

 ## Mac OS Apple Slicon Installation